-It features a trapezoidal design, which allows for the extra volume of muffler packing material to be used.
+It features a trapezoidal design, which allows for an extra volume of muffler packing material to be used.
 In turn, the Yoshi delivers top performance and a nice rumble sound on the MT07.

 Best exhaust for Yamaha MT 07

-Without a doubt, the best exhaust for the MT07 is the Akrapovic TI (Amazon).
+Without a doubt, the best exhaust for the Yamaha MT07 is the Akrapovic TI.
 Now you are going to pay for the best as it is also one of the most expensive.
 You can save some money by installing it yourself.

 You should be compliant in most states and territories but just check your local rules regarding aftermarket exhaust pipes.
 It comes with compliance certificates.